nodejs/node/doc/api/fs.md

 ### Event: 'close'

-Emitted when the ReadStream's underlying file descriptor has been closed.
+Emitted when the WriteStream's underlying file descriptor has been closed.
 Comes from fs.close() method.

 ### writeStream.bytesWritten